top of page

 1. Start Your Day with a Moment of Stillness

-How you start your morning tends to set the tone for the day.
-Take two minutes before looking at your phone or jumping into work or emails, and simply sit in silence.
+How you start your morning sets the tone for the day.
+Take two minutes before looking at your phone or jumping into work.
+Simply sit in silence.
 Feel your breath, notice your surroundings, and let your thoughts settle like snowflakes in a globe.

 This little action tells your nervous system that you've got your feet on the ground and are in control.
 Meditation, prayer, or quiet reflection—whatever you label that first moment of awareness—transports you into hours beyond.